Marnate's Bunker: History

-In September 1944, Lieutenant Aldo Icardi, with the collaboration of the American Office of Strategic Services, parachuted behind the enemy lines of Mount Mottarone in command of Chrysler Mission with the specific task of capturing Benito Mussolini alive, and giving him to the Allied command.
+In September 1944, Lieutenant Aldo Icardi, with the collaboration of the American Office of Strategic Services, parachuted behind the enemy lines of Mount Mottarone in command of Chrysler Mission with the specific task of capturing Benito Mussolini alive and giving him to the Allied command.
 Icardi was in Busto Arsizio when Marnate's Bunker was built.
 He gathered information about it, and his reports are available in American archives, through which it has been possible to rebuild the history of the structure.

 Marnate's Bunker was strongly related to the German recovery of gold from the Macugnaga mines.
 SS-Obergruppenführer Karl Wolff, a German SS commandant in the Italian territory, ordered Captain Joseph Voettler, from the German SS garrison in Cernobbio, province of Como, to take direct control on the Italian-Swiss border and also to guarantee a safe way to export to Germany goods and machinery required by RuK (Rüstung und Kriegsproduktion), a ministry of armament and war production of the Italian Social Republic in the north of Italy.
 Captain Voettler was also instructed by Wolff to find in Switzerland a license for the distillation of gold, making possible the transportation of the semi-finished materials directly over the border.
-Voettler decided to trade by train because trucks were usually intercepted by planes which checked the zone every day with two "Spitfires" named "Pippo" by the locals.
+Voettler decided to trade by train because trucks were usually intercepted by planes, which patrolled the zone every day with two "Spitfires" named "Pippo" by the locals.
 Captain Voettler found an alternative method of sending these materials to Mendrisio, using the more irregular train times on the railway of Valmorea.